 Entrance Fee for Fort Sumter

-There is no entrance fee to visit the Liberty Square Visitor Center for Fort Sumter.
-There is a fee to join a Fort Sumter Tour and visit the island.
+There is no entrance fee to visit the Liberty Square Visitor Center.

 There is an entrance fee to tour Fort Moultrie.